Only fourteen percent of the Alps are within Switzerland, yet sixty-five percent of Switzerland is within the Alps.

 When the yodelers finished, the hushed crowd in the hall broke into wild applause.
 I approached them and told them I had recently visited their canton.
 (Cantons are like our states.)

 They were amazed, as Appenzell is one of the more remote areas of Switzerland.
 An American in Appenzell!
 Guter Gott!
 Despite the language barrier, they seemed thrilled when I rattled off several Appenzell place names to prove my claim.

 The sun emerged the next afternoon and looked like it might linger.
 The whole town brightened.
 Mountain bikers raced down the main street, heading for the trails.
-I hopped on the bus to the funicular station and ascended back to Muottas Muragi.
+I hopped on the bus to the funicular station and ascended again to Muottas Muragi.

 The trail was in better condition.
 I headed out, thinking I could return to the lodge if I found it too difficult, but I never looked back.
-In places the path was icy, snowy, slushy, muddy or rocky.
+In places the path was icy, snowy, slushy, muddy, or rocky.
 Sometimes the precipice was so steep, I was afraid to look up or down.
 I encountered only a few other hikers.
-One was sitting at an overlook, smoking!
+One was sitting at an overlook, smoking.